OpenSilver/OpenSilver.Documentation/documentation/general/overview.md

 OpenSilver is an open-source replacement for Microsoft Silverlight.
 It is a development tool allowing developers to write web applications using .NET, C #, and XAML, as with Silverlight, with the notable difference that applications created with OpenSilver run on all current browsers, including Chrome, Edge, Firefox and Safari, without the need to install a plugin.

-The OpenSilver project was launched in March 2020 by Userware, a French company specializing in Microsoft development technologies, which has already been working since 2014 on the conversion from C # / XAML to HTML / JavaScript, as part of its other product called CSHTML5.
+The OpenSilver project was launched in March 2020 by Userware, a French company founded in 2007 specializing in Microsoft development technologies, which had already been working since 2014 on the conversion from C # / XAML to HTML / JavaScript, as part of its other product called [CSHTML5](http://cshtml5.com).
 OpenSilver can be downloaded from [OpenSilver.NET](https://OpenSilver.NET).
 The site also contains sample applications and case studies.

-The full OpenSilver source code is available on GitHub at [github.com/OpenSilver](https://github.com/OpenSilver)
+The full OpenSilver source code is available under the MIT license on GitHub at [github.com/OpenSilver](https://github.com/OpenSilver)

 ## Why the need to replace Silverlight?